ojdarez/Zwallet/README.md

 > During the Hack, we the Zestful team made use of the Bridge Web API Explorer Custom Query to filter specific field.
 Level of importance was scaled thus:
-1. Money Goal
-> What range are you looking to put down for down payment?
-2. Housing Location Prefrences.
-   - State Locations.
-   - City Specifics.
+Input your Bank Information --> Track your cashflows -->  Save for a home --> and get real-time infomation about the real estate market in your preferred geogrpahical location.

+1. Cashflow: Your net cashflow is a combination of all your financial info e.g Bank Income/expenses, Assets, etc
+2. Recuring expenses e.g Rent - Positively impacts your Zscore metric, but is optional.
+3. (Saving in Z-fund)- Saving in Z-funds for a downpayment positively impacts your Zscore metric, but is optional.
+4. Insights:
+Uses your savings to predict how long it will take you to afford a downpayment in your dream location e.g State, City, etc(using Zestimate)
-3. Housing Specifications.
+   Extra features: Housing Specifications.
       - How many {Bedrooms, Bathrooms, ...} ?
-   - > This filter is made specific to the inputs from Lines 1 & 2 above.
-4. Commute Preferences.
-5. Additional features.
-   - Amenities listings.
-   - *Fine grained choices* {Hardwood floors, Front Porch, Medium Sized Backyards.}
-   - K-12 School performance around selected location preferences.
 ***
-As a user progresses in the journey of HomeOwnership, their integrity score, Z-score, is computed based on factors such as:
+As a user progresses in the journey of HomeOwnership, their integrity score, **Z-score**, is computed based on factors such as:

-- Current rental early payments, *if listed.* Why?
+- Timelineess rental early payments, *if listed.* Why?
 Because things sych as these matter as regards to housing and amplifies an applicant's attitude as regards to money and housing.
+40% of Z-score
-- Consistency in following up with saving towards goal
+- Consistency in following up with saving towards goal.
+35% of Z-score.
-- Cash flow, relative to assest: savings, salary, crypto assest *if listed*
+- Cash flow, relative to assest: savings, salary, crypto assest.
+30% of Z-score. *if listed*
 - Bill payments...
 ***